spiccolroaz/air2stream/readme.txt

 How to cite:

-- Toffolon M., and S. Piccolroaz (2015), A hybrid model for river water temperature as a function of air temperature and discharge, Environmental Research Letters, under review
+- Toffolon M., and S. Piccolroaz (2015), A hybrid model for river water temperature as a function of air temperature and discharge, Environmental Research Letters, 10(114011), doi:10.1088/1748-9326/10/11/114011

+- Piccolroaz S., E. Calamita, B. Majone, A. Gallice, A. Siviglia, and M. Toffolon (2016), Prediction of river water temperature: a comparison between a new family of hybrid models and statistical approaches, Hydrological Processes, 30(21), 3901–3917 doi:10.1002/hyp.10913

 Related articles (air2water: A model to predict Lake Surface Temperature using air temperature):

 - Piccolroaz S., M. Toffolon, and B. Majone (2013), A simple lumped model to convert air temperature into surface water temperature in lakes, Hydrol.
 Earth Syst.
 Sci., 17, 3323-3338, doi:10.5194/hess-17-3323-2013

 - Toffolon M., S. Piccolroaz, B. Majone, A.M.
-Soja, F. Peeters, M. Schmid and A. Wüest (2014), Prediction of surface water temperature from air temperature in lakes with different morphology, Limnology and Oceanography, 59(6), 2185-2202, doi: 10.4319/lo.2014.59.6.2185
+Soja, F. Peeters, M. Schmid and A. Wüest (2014), Prediction of surface water temperature from air temperature in lakes with different morphology, Limnology and Oceanography, 59(6), 2185-2202, doi:10.4319/lo.2014.59.6.2185

-- Toffolon M., S. Piccolroaz, and B. Majone (2015), The role of stratification on lakes' thermal response: The case of Lake Superior, Water Resources Research, doi: 10.1002/2014WR016555, in press
+- Toffolon M., S. Piccolroaz, and B. Majone (2015), The role of stratification on lakes' thermal response: The case of Lake Superior, Water Resources Research, 51(10), 7878-7894, doi:10.1002/2014WR016555

+- Piccolroaz S. (2016), Prediction of lake surface temperature using the air2water model: guidelines, challenges, and future perspectives, Advances in Oceanography and Limnology, 7:36-50, DOI: http://dx.doi.org/10.4081/aiol.2016.5791

 -----------------------------------------------------------------------------------------------------------------------------------------

 How to use air2stream